danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 ```

 This means that you can benefit from `CaseIterable` capabilities in your library
 and tests, without having to expose them outside these boundaries.
+You can also
+add the `CaseIterable` extension to the test bundle instead of the public project.

+## Conclusion

+`CaseIterable` makes it really easy to test your enums, for instance to verify
+that certain properties or functions behave correctly for all cases.

+Note that not all enums can implement `CaseIterable`.
+If your enum cases have
+parameters, you can't, since there are an infinite amount of potential cases.